sfdx-mass-action-scheduler/sfdx-mass-action-scheduler/README.md

 There are a few items you need to setup before installing and using this app.

-1. You will need to use **Lightning Experience** because we are using Lightning Components.
+1. You will need to use [Lightning Experience](https://trailhead.salesforce.com/en/content/learn/modules/lex_migration_introduction) because we are using Lightning Components.
-2. You will need to enable **My Domain** because we are using Lightning Components.
+2. You will need to enable [My Domain](https://trailhead.salesforce.com/en/content/learn/modules/identity_login/identity_login_my_domain) because we are using Lightning Components.
-3. You will need to configure a **Named Credential** because the app processes records in background jobs and will need to securely invoke the Salesforce REST API via OAuth when you are not around.

 Please see the [instructions in the wiki](https://github.com/douglascayers/sfdx-mass-action-scheduler/wiki/Pre-Requisites-Instructions) for screen shots and step-by-steps.